ephysio314/PC_PROJECT/README.md

 # PC_PROJECT
-Project directory bacup from the PC.
+Project directory backup from the PC.